Mercury Contamination In Water Supplies: What You Need To KnowRSS

 Pregnant women are at most at risk for mercury contamination, because even low levels of mercury can negatively impact a developing fetus.
 The US FDA, EPA and US CDC are reputable, science-backed, sources of information for medical advice on the topic.
 In addition to these recommendations, we also encourage pregnant women to pay attention to local guidelines for fish caught in local waters.

-How To Remove Mercury From Drinking Water
+Mercury Removal From Drinking Water

 Although food is the dominant source of mercury for most people, mercury can contaminate drinking water supplies, particularly near mining sites.
 Unlike the more advanced water filters required to filter toxic metals like lead and chromium 6, mercury can be filtered from water using carbon filters.